From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 Why homework stress is so common

-Executive function is a set of interrelated processes: working memory, planning, inhibitory control, and time management.
+Executive function includes working memory, planning, inhibitory control, and time management.
 Weaknesses in any of these areas make multi‑step tasks feel confusing and endless.
-Emotional stress narrows attention and reduces problem solving capacity, so anxiety and frustration amplify the difficulty.
+Emotional stress narrows attention and reduces problem‑solving capacity, so anxiety and frustration amplify the difficulty.
+For many neurodivergent kids, the combination of cognitive load, sensory overload, and after‑school fatigue makes homework feel insurmountable before they even begin.

 Understanding how motivation works for many neurodivergent kids